picnicml/picnicml.github.io/index.md

 ## Development
 Run the tests with `sbt test`.
 Concerning the code style, [PayPal Scala Style](https://github.com/paypal/scala-style-guide) and [Databricks Scala Guide](https://github.com/databricks/scala-style-guide) are roughly followed.
 Note that a maximum line length of 120 characters is used.

+For a list of typeclasses that together define the estimator API see the [typeclasses directory](https://github.com/picnicml/doddle-model/tree/master/src/main/scala/io/picnicml/doddlemodel/typeclasses).

 ## Resources
 * [1] [Pattern Recognition and Machine Learning, Christopher Bishop](http://www.springer.com/gp/book/9780387310732)